solana-foundation/developer-content/docs/programs/anchor/cpi.md

 When the CPI is processed, the Solana runtime will validate that the provided seeds and caller program ID derive a valid PDA.
 The PDA is then added as a signer on the invocation.
-This mechanism allows for programs to programmatically sign for PDAs that are derived from their program ID.
+This mechanism allows for programs to sign for PDAs that are derived from their program ID.

 </Tab>
 <Tab value="2">